AyFK/option_valuation/README.md

 # Some of my C++ code translated into Rust
 ## Why?
-I wanted to learn Rust, this private C++ project let me try out most of Rusts features.
+I wanted to learn Rust so i tried to translate a private C++ project of mine to learn its features.

+Keep in mind this project is very much incomplete, it was made as a way for me to learn Rust.

+I have no idea how licenses work, but since this code will be fed into copilot AI, go ahead and take any and all code, modify as you please.

 ## How it works
-Not all stochastic volatility models have closed for solutions, this is the general simulation environment i use to stress test different hedging strategies for different stochastics pricing processes.
-To test your own strategies in your own pricing processes you need to modify the 'mechanics' and 'dynamics' files respectivly.
+Not all stochastic volatility models have closed form solutions for option pricing.
+This is simply Monte Carlo simulation that i myself use to stress test different hedging strategies for different stochastics pricing processes.
+To test your own strategies in your own pricing processes you need to modify the 'mechanics' and 'dynamics' files respectively.

 ## /dynamics
 Do you want to test your own stochastic differential equations?
-* inside the 'enum_impl.rs' file add a new enum variant with drift and diffusion paramters for your model along with matching arms for the enum that calls your custom 'inference' and 'dy' functions.
+* inside the 'enum_impl.rs' file add a new enum variant with parameter values for your model.
+If your 'dy' and 'inference' arms are "light" code simply put it into the 'impl'.
+But if the code is "heavy" declare a function in its own module/file and call the function within the match arm.
-* 'mkdir /you_strategy', 'touch dy.rs' and 'touch inference.rs',
-dont forget to add a 'mod.rs' in the directory.
-* inside 'dy.rs' create a function that returns the solution to your log-return stochastic differential equation.
-* inside 'inference.rs'

 ## /mechanics
-* ...
+Do you want to test a different hedging strategy?
+* inside the 'enum_impl.rs' file add a new enum variant with
+tuple: (asset: Rc<AssetProcess>, strike: f64, maturity: usize,
+implied_volatility: Option<f64>).
+As in the /dynamics case, if the code is "heavy" declare and call a function from its own module/file.